gavales/gwm/README.md

 Window manager using `cwm` + and scripts that utilise `wmutils`.
 Based on Michael Misch's [hwwm](https://github.com/halfwit/hwwm) which I saw in [this video](https://www.youtube.com/watch?v=MSIjqTgtj2c), but made from scratch and changed up a bit.
+Check out the wiki for more info on configuration and set-up.
+It's basically like any other wmutils controlled set-up.

 ## Dependencies